-- (a) Five-year pre-tax cash flow projections, based upon management approved budgets and growth rates covering a one year period, with the subsequent periods based upon management expectations of growth excluding the impact of possible future acquisitions, business improvement capital expenditure and restructuring. - (b) The pre-tax discount rate used was 25.00% in 2018 (2017: 15.20%).
-The discount rate reflects management's estimate of the time value of money and the Group's adjusted weighted average cost of capital to reflect the current market risk-free rate but also price for the uncertainty inherent in the assets. - (c) The Directors have concluded that the recoverable amount of the Ultralute costs and other intangibles exceed their carrying value.
+- (a) Five-year pre-tax cash flow projections, based upon management approved budgets and growth rates covering a one year period, with the subsequent periods based upon management expectations of growth excluding the impact of possible future acquisitions, business improvement capital expenditure and restructuring. - (b) The discount factor used was 25.00% in 2018 (2017: 15.20%). - (c) The Directors have concluded that the recoverable amount of the Ultralute costs and other intangibles exceed their carrying value.